barbarer/py4e-int/_sources/turtles/Exercises.rst

    :correct: d
    :feedback_a: Incorrect!
 Remember what are necessary things required before creating a turtle object.
 Try again.
    :feedback_b: Incorrect!
 Remember what are necessary things required before creating a turtle object.
 Try again.
    :feedback_c: Incorrect!
 Remember what are necessary things required before creating a turtle object.
-Try again
+Try again.
    :feedback_d: Correct!
 A turtle objects needs to be first imported and then a screen needs to be created before initializing a turtle.

    What order do these four statements need to appear in to not give nay errors